-One thing to note: For the marinade portion, you’ll only want to use lemon zest in the mixture.
-If you add lemon juice to the mixture, it will actually start to ‘cook’ the swordfish as it marinates, similar to how you make ceviche.
-You will add fresh lemon juice to the other half of the Salmoriglio used as a sauce.
+- Mix the marinade – The marinade for this recipe is basically the salmoriglio sauce without the lemon juice.
+(If you add lemon juice to the mixture, it will actually start to ‘cook’ the swordfish as it marinates, similar to how you make ceviche.

 What do I serve with Grilled Swordfish Salmoriglio?

 - A tossed greens salad with Favorite Vinaigrette